seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/08_August/08/README.md

 **215**

-- I have not yet started playing Tiny Death Star today.
-I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session once again this week. - 2025, Friday, August 8th
+- ~~I have not yet started playing Tiny Death Star today.
+I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session once again this week.~~
+- I would have liked to play this week, but I didn't have the time, and my session was skipped. - 2025, Friday, August 8th

 ---